sparkandflash/MSRPEngine/terminal-app/README.md

 ## Reflector Module (Self-Analysis & Context)

 The **Reflector Module** (located in `idle_methods/reflector/`) handles dynamic context retrieval and introspective self-analysis using **offline semantic vector embeddings**:
 *   **Reflect (`>>reflect`):** Scans `index.jsonl` for past episodes where the Attention Score (Model Attention + User Attention) was *higher* than the current conversation's attention.
-It then performs a local Cosine Similarity search using its background `ollama` sidecar engine to find the most semantically relevant memories, pushing them into active context.
+It then performs a local Cosine Similarity search using its background `ollama` sidecar engine (a subprocess it manages: spawned on start, killed on exit) to find the most semantically relevant memories, pushing them into active context.
 *   **Introspect (`>>introspect <id>`):** Invokes the Summariser Agent using a specialized `introspection.txt` prompt.
 It analyzes a past conversation episode to evaluate how the Persona could have responded differently, saving the resulting alternative strategies to `Context/episodes/reflections/` for long-term behavioral adjustment.

 ---